stratosphereips/NetSecGame/README.md

 4. Playing `ExfiltrateData` requires controlling **BOTH** source and target hosts
 5. Playing `Find Services` can be used to discover hosts (if those have any active services)
 6. Parameters of `ScanNetwork` and `FindServices` can be chosen arbitrarily (they don't have to be listed in `known_newtworks`/`known_hosts`)
-7. The `BlockIP` action needs its three parameters (Source host, Target host and Blocked host) to be in the controlled list of the Agent.
+7. The `BlockIP` action needs its three parameters (Source host, Target host, and Blocked host) to be in the controlled list of the Agent.

 ### Actions for the defender
 The defender does have the action to block an IP address in a target host.

 > [!NOTE]
-> The global defender, which was available in the previous versions of the environment will not be supported in the fuutre.
-To enable backward compatibilty, the global defender functionality can be enabled by adding `use_global_defender: True` to the configuration YAML file in the `env` section.
+> The global defender, available in the previous environment versions, will not be supported in the future.
+To enable backward compatibility, the global defender functionality can be enabled by adding `use_global_defender: True` to the configuration YAML file in the `env` section.
 This option is disabled by default.

 The actions are:
 - BlockIP().
 That takes as parameters:
   - "target_host": IP object where the block will be applied.
-  - "source_host": IP object where this actions is executed from.
+  - "source_host": IP object from which this action is executed.
   - "blocked_host": IP object to block in ANY direction as seen in the target_host.

 ### Starting the game
-The environment should be created prior strating the agents.
+The environment should be created before starting the agents.
 The properties of the environment can be defined in a YAML file.
 The game server can be started by running:
 ```python3 coordinator.py```

 When created, the environment: